Demographic history of Croatian Baranja

+Demographic history of Croatian Baranja lists demographic information for the portion of the region of Baranja currently within the borders of the Republic of Croatia.
+Ownership of the area has changed many times since the first extant records of the people of the region were published.

 Early 16th century

 In the early 16th century, before Ottoman conquest, Baranja was populated by Croats and Hungarians.

 16th–17th century

 During the Ottoman advances in the 16th and 17th centuries, there was a growing number of refugees from Serbia and Bosnia, both Catholic and Orthodox (Croats, Serbs, Vlachs, Montenegrins and others), entering Baranja.
 During the Habsburg-Ottoman wars, at the end of the 17th century, almost the entire Muslim population and a part of the Orthodox population, retreated, along with the Ottoman army.
 Nevertheless, some Croats, Hungarians and Orthodox settlers (especially Serbs and perhaps also some Vlachs) remained in the villages.

 1711–1713

 In 1711–1713, in the southern (Croatian) Baranja, ethnic composition was: